-(CBS Detroit/CBS Local Sports) — The history of Detroit Golf Club dates back to the 19th century.
-But the Club is a recent arrival to the PGA Tour, hosting its first event, the Rocket Mortgage Classic, just last year.
-The newly established tournament marked another first for the area.
+(CBS Detroit) — The history of Detroit Golf Club dates back to the 19th century.
+But the Club is a recent arrival to the PGA Tour, hosting its first event, the Rocket Mortgage Classic, just two years ago.
+The recently established tournament marked another first for the area.
 It was the first time a PGA Tour event took place within Detroit’s boundaries.

 The club developed from there, expanding to nine holes and then 18 holes over the next few years.
 By 1916, it featured two 18-hole courses.
 Donald Ross, known for creating Pinehurst No. 2, Plainfield Country Club and East Lake Golf Club, among many others, is credited with the design.
 With its expanding its footprint, Detroit Golf Club added two clubhouses and grew its membership during those first two decades.

 Ford, who joined in 1915, was the most notable member of the time.
 (In more recent years, legendary running back Jerome Bettis and singer Kid Rock have also joined.)
 Alec Ross, Donald Ross’s brother and U.S. Open winner in 1907, became the club’s head pro in 1918.

 Donald Ross preferred to let the natural surroundings determine the design of his courses.
 And that classic approach is evident on both tracks at Detroit Golf Club.
 But in that era, players didn’t average over 300 yards off the tee.
 Flat courses designed 100 years ago often don’t hold up against today’s PGA Tour pros.READ MORE: 'Ride For Equity’ Detroit To Mackinaw City Raises Equitable Funding For Black Business Awareness